Arizona Robbins: Characterization

 The American Broadcasting Company (ABC) characterized Robbins as "confident", "ambitious", and "cheerful".
 Shortly after her arrival in the show, Robbins became a love-interest for Torres (Ramirez).
 The relationship between the two is referred to by fans by the portmanteau "Calzona".
 Torres' previous girlfriend Erica Hahn (Brooke Smith) was written out of Grey's Anatomy in 2008, due to a lack of chemistry between the characters.
 Rhimes praised the chemistry between Robbins and Torres in contrast, comparing it to that between the show's primary couple Meredith Grey (Ellen Pompeo) and Shepherd (Dempsey), and stating: "They have that little thing that makes you want to watch them."
 Rhimes named the addition of Capshaw to the cast as one of the elements of the season she was most proud of, commenting that she wished she could have found Callie a love interest that "sparkled" sooner, but was pleased with eventually having found one in Robbins.

-When Robbins turned Torres down in the episode "An Honest Mistake" due to her inexperience with women, series writer Peter Nowalk offered the insight: